My Seven Sons

-My Seven Sons (Yeddi oğul istərəm) is a 1970 Azerbaijani drama film.
+My Seven Sons (Yeddi oğul istərəm) is a 1970 Soviet drama film.
 The film plot is written by Yusif Samedoglu based on his father poet Samed Vurgun's The Komsomol Poem which is about the events of the 1920s and the Soviet overtaking of Azerbaijan.

-The title "Yeddi Oğul İstərəm" derives from Azerbaijani folklore clause Yeddi Oğul İstərəm, Bircə Dənə Qız Gəlin (meaning "I'd like seven sons and just one daughter"), usually said during the weddings, when the groom comes to the bride's house to pick her up.
-The movie was shot for the 50th anniversary of establishment of Soviet power in Azerbaijan.
+The film's title derives from Azerbaijani folklore clause yeddi oğul istərəm, bircə dənə qız gəlin (meaning "I'd like seven sons and just one daughter"), usually said during the weddings, when the groom comes to the bride's house to pick her up.
+The film was shot for the 50th anniversary of the establishment of Soviet power in Azerbaijan.